amir111/Replica-of-YouTube/README.md

 **July 2022 - September 2022**

 ## Summary
-My first replicating YouTube with clickable videos, authors, and other functions.
+My first attempt at replicating YouTube with clickable videos, authors, and other functions.

 Here is a snapshot of what the results look like: